 100 Years of Educating Women at the University of Rochester

 In 2000, to help commemorate the 100th anniversary of women's admission to the University of Rochester, the University honored ten women, one for each decade of co-education:

 Susan B. Anthony Sesquicentennial Honorees *Posthumous

-Ilene Busch-Vishniac '76 Professor Busch-Vishniac is a dynamic and energetic leader with a strong research and academic background.
-She is Dean of Engineering at Johns Hopkins University, a rank in engineering position shared by only nine other women in the country and now serves as President of the University of Saskatchewan.
+Ilene Busch-Vishniac '76 - Professor Busch-Vishniac is a dynamic and energetic leader with a strong research and academic background.
+She served as Dean of Engineering at Johns Hopkins University, a rank in engineering position shared by only nine other women in the country and now serves as President of the University of Saskatchewan.

-Siobhan Marie Mullen '83 Dr. Mullen holds a degree in applied mathematics and is described by colleagues as a "super achiever."
-She worked with NASA and Honeywell as an astrophysicist and is currently president of AKJUIT Aerospace, where she manages Spaceport Canada, a $250 million satellite development project.
+Siobhan Marie Mullen '83 - Dr. Mullen holds a degree in applied mathematics and is described by colleagues as a "super achiever."
+She worked with NASA and Honeywell as an astrophysicist and founding president of AKJUIT Aerospace, where she manages Spaceport Canada, a $250 million satellite development project.

 Beth Olearczyk '94 Ms. Olearczyk received a B.A. in Women's Studies and was awarded several undergraduate fellowships to support her feminist research in English and history.
-After graduation, she worked as a public policy advocate for child welfare and is now a medical student at Columbia University College of Physicians and Surgeons.
+After graduation, she worked as a public policy advocate for child welfare and earned her MD from Columbia University College of Physicians and Surgeons.
 She currently works at Bassett Medical Center in Cooperstown, NY.